mathiscode/password-leak/README.md

 The command will:

-- Print whether the password has been compromised
+- Print whether the password has been compromised and its strength
 - Exit with status code 0 if the password is safe
 - Exit with status code 1 if the password is compromised or an error occurs